How Long Can a Landlord Leave You Without Electricity?

 Depending on your insurance plan's comprehensive plan, you may receive an Actual Cash Value for your reported damages or the replacement cost.

-Tip: Confirm with your landlord ahead of time whether they need proof of your renter’s insurance; you may need to show documented proof of your insurance.
+Tip: Confirm with your landlord ahead of time whether they need proof of your renter's insurance; you may need to show documented proof of your insurance (if you don't have proof then your insurance company can issue an insurance binder).
 Consult with different companies about the annual premiums you have to pay before settling on the ideal insurance company.

 Landlord insurance is not mandated by any law but is an excellent idea to acquire no matter what type of property you plan to lease.
 It can cover you against any unforeseen damages and liabilities.
 Covering your leased property's costs and renovation out-of-pocket can put a significant strain on your wallet.